It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 They can take notes, but they can't leave the room with the notes.

-They gotta leave the notes that they're taking or can't take any pictures, can't tell anybody what they've seen.
+They can't take any pictures, can't tell anybody what they've seen.

-I mean, the the word American doesn't even get close to crossing your mind when you hear about this process.
+When you hear that, I mean, the word American doesn't even get close to crossing your mind when you hear about this process.

-Then you add everything we know already to it, and you can Obama wants it, fast track or otherwise.
+Then you add everything we know already to it, and you're ricket, Obama wants it, fast-track or otherwise.

-Look, on the fast track, there's one thing about fast trade.
+Look, on the fast-track, there's one thing about fast-track.

 Generally, there's two things.

-Generally, I just is for general purposes, there's nothing wrong with free trade.
+Generally, just as for general purposes, there's nothing wrong with free trade.

-And I know that some people fair trade, but generally there's nothing wrong with it.
+And I know that some people fair trade it, but generally there's nothing wrong with it.

-But when you add the ingredients that we also know about, a Obama and who he is, what he is, and what his overall objectives might be, then the secrecy, and then the apparent selling out of their voters of the Republicans, then of course you've got red flags all over the place where your general beliefs are now thrown into questions, such as the general belief fair trade's good.
+But when you add the ingredients that we also know about, A, Obama, and who he is, what he is, and what his overall objectives might be, then the secrecy, and then the apparent selling out of their voters of the Republicans, then, of course, you've got red flags all over the place where your general beliefs are now thrown into question, such as the general belief that fair trade's good.

 This isn't insanity.